promptfoo/promptfoo/site/docs/getting-started.md

 ## Automatically assess outputs

 The above examples create a table of outputs that can be manually reviewed.
-By setting up "Expected Outputs", you can automatically grade outputs on a pass/fail basis.
+By setting up assertions, you can automatically grade outputs on a pass/fail basis.

 For more information on automatically assessing outputs, see [Expected Outputs](/docs/configuration/expected-outputs).